 If you already have an installation of Plant Base 2 running on your PC, then it can be switched to portable mode and copied onto the required media.

-There is an important pre-requisite for this to work properly - your Windows login user must have Write access to the program folder.
-When installed in the default folder loacations that means it will not work under Vista, Win7 or Win8 with UAC security enabled.
-However in that case you can simply copy the program and data files to an unrestricted folder, then proceed in the same way as if using a ZIP file.
+Important pre-requisite for this to work - your Windows login user must have Write access to the folder that holds the program.
+This is usually not the case when installed in the default folder locations due to UAC security protection.
+However, you can simply copy the program and data files to an unrestricted folder, then proceed as below.

 (if needed contact us about the ZIP file)